Basic Number Theory: Reception

 The 1st edition was reviewed by George Whaples for Mathematical Reviews and Helmut Koch for Zentralblatt.
-Later editions were reviewed by Fernando Q. Gouvêa for the Mathematical Association of America and by W. Zink and Helmut Koch for Zentralblatt; in his review of the second edition Koch makes the remark "Shafarevich showed me the first edition in autumn 1967 in Moscow and said that this book will be from now on the book about class field theory".
+Later editions were reviewed by Fernando Q. Gouvêa for the Mathematical Association of America and by Koch for Zentralblatt; in his review of the second edition Koch makes the remark "Shafarevich showed me the first edition in autumn 1967 in Moscow and said that this book will be from now on the book about class field theory".
 The coherence of the treatment, and some of its distinctive features, were highlighted by several reviewers, with Koch going on to say "This book is written in the spirit of the early forties and just this makes it a valuable source of information for everyone who is working about problems related to number and function fields."

 Contents

 Roughly speaking, the first half of the book is modern in its consistent use of adelic and idèlic methods and the simultaneous treatment of algebraic number fields and rational function fields over finite fields.
 The second half is arguably pre-modern in its development of simple algebras and class field theory without the language of cohomology, and without the language of Galois cohomology in particular.
 The author acknowledges this as a trade-off, explaining that “to develop such an approach systematically would have meant loading a great deal of unnecessary machinery on a ship which seemed well equipped for this particular voyage; instead of making it more seaworthy, it might have sunk it.”
 The treatment of class field theory uses analytic methods on both commutative fields and simple algebras.
 These methods show their power in giving the first unified proof that if K/k is a finite normal extension of A-fields, then any automorphism of K over k is induced by the Frobenius automorphism for infinitely many places of K. This approach also allows for a significantly simpler and more logical proof of algebraic statements, for example the result that a simple algebra over an A-field splits (globally) if and only if it splits everywhere locally.
 The systematic use of simple algebras also simplifies the treatment of local class field theory.
 For instance, it is more straightforward to prove that a simple algebra over a local field has an unramified splitting field than to prove the corresponding statement for 2-cohomology classes.